 Royal Queensland Golf Club

-The 2021 edition of this prestigious event is scheduled to be played at Royal Queensland Golf Club, just outside the centre of Brisbane, at the start of December.
-This will be the third time the course has done the honours after it hosted the Australian PGA in 2000 and 2001.
+The 2021 & 2022 editions of this prestigious event are scheduled to be played at Royal Queensland Golf Club, just outside the centre of Brisbane.
+The course has also hosted the Australian PGA in 2000 and 2001.
 Prior to that it had been played at the Gold Coast’s Royal Pines Resort from 2013 for seven years.

 This is a championship that has really moved about and whilst it seems to have found a home in Queensland, for now at least, it has previously been held in Victoria, New South Wales, Australian Capital Territory (ACT), Western Australia, South Australia and, for one year only, in Tasmania.
 The Tasmanian capital Hobart held the contest in 1948 and is one of 35 host venues that have been used, making the Australian PGA one of the most nomadic events around.